jeremyhorwich/experiences-app/README.md

 Create a `.env` file in the `backend` directory with the following content:
 MONGO_DB_USER = user0  # Replace with a MongoDB user
-MONGO_DB_PASSWORD = password #  Replace with the password for the MongoDB user above STOCKFISH = C:\Users\stockfish.exe  # Replace with the filepath to your local stockfish installation
+MONGO_DB_PASSWORD = password #  Replace with the password for the MongoDB user above

 5. Run the FastAPI server:
 fastapi dev main.py